flutter/website/src/get-started/flutter-for/web-devs.md

 Flutter is a framework for building cross-platform applications that uses the Dart programming language.
-To understand some differences between programming with Dart and programming with Javascript, see [Learning Dart as a JavaScript Developer][]
+To understand some differences between programming with Dart and programming with Javascript, see [Learning Dart as a JavaScript Developer][].

 One of the fundamental differences between designing a web layout and a Flutter layout,